wp-plugins/gravity-forms-addons/readme.txt

 == Changelog ==

+= 2.4 =
+* Added single-entry viewing capability
+	- View single entry details on either a separate page or in a lightbox
+	- Entries in separate page have their own permalink (http://example.com/directory/entry/[form#]/[entry#]/)
+	- Add entry detail links by having Entry ID column added to directory
+* Fixed footer column filters

 = 2.3.1 =
 * Added "Expand All Menus" checkbox to easily change whether the Add Fields menus are expanded in the Form Editor